Hugo Kołłątaj: Reforms of the Great Sejm

 Kołłątaj was also active politically.
 In 1786 he assumed the office of the Referendary of Lithuania, and moved to Warsaw.
 He became prominent in the reform movement, heading an informal group that was on the radical wing of the Patriotic Party, and labelled by their political enemies as "Kołłątaj's Forge".
 As leader of the Patriotic Party during the Great Sejm, he set out its programme in his Several Anonymous Letters to Stanisław Małachowski (1788–1789) and in his essay, The Political Law of the Polish Nation (1790).
 In his works he advocated a republican-tinged constitutional reform and the need for other social reforms.
 Among the goals he pursued were the strengthening of the king's constitutional position, a larger national army, abolition of the liberum veto, the introduction of universal taxation, and the emancipation of both townspeople and the peasantry.
-An organizer of the townspeople's movement, he edited a text that demanded reform and which was delivered to the king during the Black Procession of 1789.
+An organiser of the townspeople's movement, he edited a text that demanded reform and which was delivered to the king during the Black Procession of 1789.

 Kołłątaj co-authored the Constitution of 3 May 1791.
 He also founded the Friends of the Constitution to assist in the document's implementation.
 In 1786 he received the Order of Saint Stanislaus and in 1791, the Order of the White Eagle.
 In 1791–92 he served as Crown Vice Chancellor (Podkanclerzy Koronny).

-During the Polish-Russian war that broke out over the 3 May Constitution, Kołłątaj, along with other royal advisers, persuaded King Stanisław August, himself a co-author of the Constitution, to seek a compromise with their opponents and to join the Targowica Confederation that had been formed to bring down the Constitution.
-However, in 1792, when the Confederates' won, Kołłątaj emigrated to Leipzig and Dresden, where in 1793 he wrote, with Ignacy Potocki, an essay entitled, On the Adoption and Fall of the Polish May 3 Constitution.
+During the Polish-Russian war that broke out over the Constitution of 3 May 1791, Kołłątaj, along with other royal advisers, persuaded King Stanisław August, himself a co-author of the Constitution, to seek a compromise with their opponents and to join the Targowica Confederation that had been formed to bring down the Constitution.
+However, in 1792, when the Confederates' won, Kołłątaj emigrated to Leipzig and Dresden, where in 1793 he wrote, with Ignacy Potocki, an essay entitled, On the Adoption and Fall of the Polish Constitution of 3 May.